daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/🎉 OBJECT ORIENTED DESIGN/🍀 DESIGN_PATTERNS/README.md

 ### 👀 Singleton Pattern:
 Defines a one to many relationship between objects.
 We will have one subject and observers, the subject will mantain the observers by notifying/changing them.
+So in this case we can call the update method on all observers and send them the instance of BankAccount
 ```ruby
 class BackAccount
   attr_accessor :observers